JohnV50/blolink-wiki/guides/verification/nicknametemplates.md

 There are two ways to set up a nickname template.
 Choose your preferred method below!

 {% hint style="warning" %}
-To set a nickname template, you need to have the `manage server` permission enabled for the intended server.
+To set a nickname template, you need to have the `Manage server` permission enabled for the intended server.
 {% endhint %}

 **Using the Bloxlink Dashboard:** \
-The quickest way to set a nickname template for _**all users**_ who verify/join your server is to use the [Dashboard](https://blox.link/dashboard).
+The quickest way to set a nickname template for _**all users**_ who join your server, is to use the [Dashboard](https://blox.link/dashboard/user/servers).
 Once on the dashboard and logged in, select your server under the `Manage Servers` tab.
 Next, click the `Verification` tab.
 Under `Default Nickname Template`, choose the nickname template that you would like to apply to your server, then click save.

 \
 **Using the Bloxlink Bot:**\